SerKnight/face-block/README.md

 `truffle test --development`

-Test suite is focused around UserProfile creation being limited to one per address & that certain validations and events are emitted during contract usage.
+* Test suite is primarily focused around UserProfile creation being limited to one per address
+* Also important to test that certain validations and events are emitted during contract usage
+	* unique address
+	* unique username

 -------------------------------------------